CPQ Architecture

 Advanced Approvals (SBAA)

-Advanced Approvals is a separate managed package (SBAA__ namespace) that extends CPQ with sophisticated approval workflows.
+Advanced Approvals is a separate managed package (SBAA__ namespace) that extends CPQ with more capable approval workflows.

 | Feature | Standard Approvals | Advanced Approvals (SBAA) |